aftergracepoint1/aftergracepoint.github.io/how-gracepoint-operates.md

 3. Church 101
 4. Survival Kit 2

-**What are these courses?**
+**What are these courses**
 - Each course takes about a semester and involves readings and homework.
 - Course 101 is a basic introduction to Christianity, drawing a lot of material from books like Mere Christianity (C.S.
 Lewis) and Basic Christianity (John Stott).
 - Survival Kit 1, Church 101, and Survival Kit 2 are more application-focused and go into detail about what healthy church life & (non-romantic) relationships should look like

-**There is a lot at stake**
+**Why are these courses important?**
 - Passing each of these courses requires you to not only *learn* Gracepoint's worldview, but also *affirm it as your own."
 - The final question of Course 101 asks whether you are ready to publicly accept Christ as your Lord and Savior.
 After answering ‘yes,’ you are celebrated with praise, flowers, and gifts.
 - Some church meetings & retreats require you to have passed all of the courses to attend
 - Disagreeing with the material is typically seen as being held back by fears or worldly desires, and is something to be prayed through

-### How Gracepoint Discipleship Continues
+# How Gracepoint Discipleship Continues

-**Members Bible Study (MBS):** MBS is a mandatory extra church service for members-only, led by Pastor Ed.
+### Members Bible Study (MBS):** MBS is a mandatory extra church service for members-only, led by Pastor Ed.
 The idea is that the public church service is geared towards seekers, while MBS preaches more advanced topics for members that might be misunderstood by the general public.

 During this time, Pastor Ed is often looser with his words, sometimes letting offensive jokes or "un-PC" opinions slip through.
 For example, when explaining an illustration involving an electric circuit, he made a comment, "I'm explaining this because there are sisters in the room," to which the audience chuckled.